Professional Dancers’ Postgraduate Teaching Certificate

-The Professional Dancers’ Postgraduate Teaching Certificate is delivered in two locations; Berlin, Germany and Sydney, Australia.
-There are some differences in the delivery of the programme in each location as outlined below.
+The Professional Dancers’ Postgraduate Teaching Certificate* is delivered in two locations; Berlin, Germany and Sydney, Australia.
+There are some differences in the timing of delivery of the programme, in each location as outlined below.

 Professional Dancers’ Postgraduate Teaching Certificate Berlin, Germany